Activity: Find an Approximate Value For Pi

 Draw a circle on your card.
-The exact size doesn't matter, but let's use a radius of 5 cm.
+The exact size doesn't matter, but let's use a radius of 5 cm (centimeters).

 Use your protractor to divide the circle up into twelve equal sectors.

-What will be the angle for each sector?
+What is the angle for each sector?
 That's easy – just divide 360° (one complete turn) by 12: